1. Where do I find Oregon Concealed Handgun law?

 Yes.
 There are several locations in which you cannot carry a firearm, even with a carry permit, including:

-- Federal Facilities - federal courthouses, social security offices, secured areas of airports, airplanes.
+1. Federal Facilities – federal courthouses, social security office, secured areas of airports, airplanes.

-- Courts - in a courtroom, jury room, judge's chambers, or adjacent areas that the presiding judge determines should be free of firearms to ensure the safety of litigants, court personnel witnesses, and others.
+5. Courts – in a courtroom, jury room, judge’s chambers, or adjacent areas that the presiding judge determines should be free of firearms to ensure the safety of litigants, court personnel, witnesses, and others.

-License fees can be paid for with cash or check only.
-We do not accept credit or debit cards.
+License fees can be paid for with cash, check, or credit card.
+We do not accept American Express.

 You must bring two pieces of current ID:

-- One must have a current photo (e.g. Oregon Driver's License).
+1. One must have a current photo (e.g. Oregon driver’s License).